 Boo!
 The workplace is full of questionable (and spooky) situations.
 That’s what this month’s Ask HR mailbag is all about.

 Over the past month, we’ve asked for your burning HR, payroll, benefits questions.
 We were frightfully delighted that some of them related to Halloween.
-If that isn’t scary enough, we received a handful of questions regarding Form W-4 compliance.

 When there’s something strange in the workplace, “who you gonna call?”
 Looking for answers, we turned to our in-house experts: Julie Li, Senior Director of People Operations, Ryan MacPherson, People Operations Manager, and Emmett Swan, Senior Manager of Payroll Compliance.